DoubleHyphen/Personal-Blog/why_i_dislike_oop.md

 And just like that, we encounter the _second_ insurmountable problem.

 ### Behaviour can never be constrained
-In the Rust example earlier, we had both `in_place` versions of the methods (which merely modified an already-existing `Parallelogram`) and ordinary methods, which created a new copy.
-The important thing to note is this: The `in_place` methods _only existed for the concrete `Parallelogram` data-types,_ because in general they can't also be used for their subcategories.
+In the Rust example earlier, we had both `in_place` versions of the methods (which merely modified an already-existing variable) and ordinary methods, which created a new copy.
+The important thing to note is this: The `in_place` methods _only existed for specific data-types,_ because they're not common to all of them.

 The C++ example above has no way to declare this.
-As soon as we create a subcategory of a `Parallelogram`, it _has to_ have at least the same behaviour as the `Parallelogram`, including the `in_place` methods that might as easily have no meaning.
+As soon as we create a subcategory of a `Parallelogram`, it _has to_ have at least the same behaviour as the `Parallelogram`, including the `in_place` methods.
+With the `side` one there is no problem, but the `angle` one _has to_ make a `Rectangle` change its angle, in-place, while remaining a `Rectangle`.
+Which is the opposite of what we want.

+There is a third problem, more minor but still noteworthy.

 ### Composition _also_ bestows state
 A common piece of advice for tradOOP languages is to favour “Composition over inheritance”.
 Briefly put, this says that when we want to ensure that `X` has at least as much state as `Y`, we ought to do that by just including a `Y` as a member of each `X`, not by writing `class X: Y`.